ImagineThisNHS/ImagineThisNHS.github.io/guidelines/components/input.md

 Input fields allow users to type in an app.
 Typically it is used within forms, send messages, search boxes, and more.

 ## Styling
-No styling requirements
+There are no styling requirements.
+The group must contain a rectangle to function as the container, style it accordingly in order to make the same style show up on the frontend code.

 ## Naming and Grouping
-* Input elements should be in a group.
+* All the elements within the input components must be contained within a group.
-* Name of the group for the input field must contain `input`.
+* The name of the group must contain the word`input`.
-* Within the group it **must** include a rectangle (frame of the input field box).
+* The group **must** contains a rectangle (container of the input field box).
-* This rectangle's name should include `rectangle`.

 ### Placeholders
 * Placeholder text should be added within this group.